- View permissions for viewing content in the Help Center knowledge base. View permissions include both internal and external users.

 - Signed-in users includes users who are signed-in to your Help Center

 - Agents and managers includes all agents and Guide admins

 You can create custom user segments to further refine those groups of users as follows:

 - Signed-in users, based on tags and/or organizations created in Zendesk Support

-- Staff (agents and managers), based on tags and/or groups created in Zendesk Support
+- Staff (agents and admins), based on tags and/or groups created in Zendesk Support

 To create users segments, see Creating user segments.

 Step 2: Build management permissions for editing and publishing